 • Low credit limit

-• You can increase your credit limit by putting down more deposits, and by providing full, on-time payments
+• You can increase your credit limit by depositing more and providing complete, on-time payments.

 Unsecured Credit Cards